threepointone/partyserver/README.md

 ## Why Use Partyflare?

-Partyflare enhances durable objects with the following features:
+Partyflare enhances Durable Objects with the following features:

 - Simple "room"-based routing
 - Lifecycle hooks for connections and requests
-- A unified API for managing hibernated and non-hibernated durable objects
+- A unified API for managing hibernated and non-hibernated Durable Objects
 - Easy broadcasting to all or selected connections in a server

+## How is it different from PartyKit?

+- Decouples the idea of a URL from the server name.
+This is useful when you want to associate a server with some other identifier like a session ID, etc. You can still use `Server.partyFetch()` to get PartyKit-style route matching.
+- Doesn't include bindings for other services like AI, static assets, etc. Instead, use wrangler's built-in support for those services.
+- Doesn't have PartyKit's auto-inferred declaration for Durable Object bindings and migrations, so you have to manually specify these in `wrangler.toml`.
+We may add this in the future.

 ## Usage